How to say “Rather” in Italian

 I’d like a glass of wine, I mean, a beer.

-Ho comprato, anzi, mia mamma mia ha comprato questo cellulare.
+Ho comprato, anzi, mia mamma mi ha comprato questo cellulare.

 I bought, or rather, my mum bought me, this cell phone.

-Sometimes, anzi is so full of meaning that Italians don’t need to complete the sentence.
+Sometimes, anzi is so full of meaning that Italians don’t even need to complete the sentence.

-This is a widespread characteristic in Italian, and it might be because Italians are so expressive that sometimes they don’t need many words.
+This is very common in Italian conversations.
+It might be because Italians are so expressive that sometimes they don’t need many words.
 Just one word or gesture is enough.

 Non sono triste, anzi!

-If the person talking were to complete the sentence, they’d say something like:
+If the person talking were to complete the sentence, they would say something like:

 Non sono triste, anzi, sono contentissima!